 We find that the BA was strongly protective against mortality during 2020.
 In all the race/ethnicity and age groups we examine, mortality rates rose from 2019 to 2020, and rose by more for those without a BA.
-That said, the ratio of mortality rates for those without to those with a degree was little changed relative to pre-pandemic years; an exception to this pattern is for Hispanic women, for whom we find a small increase in the ratio.
+That said, the ratio of mortality rates for those without to those with a degree was little changed relative to pre-pandemic years; an exception is Hispanic women, where we see a small increase in the ratio.
 Even so, among the 60 groups (race/ethnicity by sex by age) that are available in the data, the ratio of mortality rates of those without a BA to those with a BA fell for more than half of the groups between 2019 and 2020.
 In relative terms, the protective effect of the BA against all-cause mortality was little different in 2020 than in 2019 and earlier, despite changes in the pattern of risk by education, occupation and income.
 These proportional to pre-existing mortality ratios patterns were also true for age,2 but sharply different from the patterns by race/ethnicity and by sex, where pre-pandemic relative mortality rates changed dramatically.